It’s been a while

 Animism is relationship.
 Everything required for healthy interhuman relationships is required for healthy interspiritual ones, even for the destinations of our soul travel, the methods we use to travel them, and the organization of souls, guides, tools, and beliefs we house in them.
 The limitations in how far we can go in soul relationships is the same limitation experienced with people.
 Again, the vulnerabilities that hold us back with human-people will be the same ones that hold us back with Other-people.

 There’s a phrase in the alternative relationship structure community–new relationship energy (NRE)–which some compare to ‘ the honeymoon phase.’
 It’s the early part of a relationship, in which everything is sweet and inspiring and passionate.
 NRE is, in essence, an altered brain state.
-It’s when we don’t know each other very well, and we’re so carried by hormones and endorphines that we overlook a lot.
+It’s when we don’t know each other very well, and we’re so carried by hormones and endorphins that we overlook a lot.
 Real life is still happening, just in the background.
-However, as we become more emotionally intimate, we become more vulnerable, and it becomes difficult to keep the realities of the mundane separate from the sweetness. ,m
+However, as we become more emotionally intimate, we become more vulnerable, and it becomes difficult to keep the realities of the mundane separate from the sweetness.

 The same thing happens with soul travel.
 Most folks arrive at it due to some need or trauma.
 At first the rush of the imaginal and having that need met is enough.
 However, once we find that medicine and sustain the tending, we don’t feel the intimacy with trance that we originally did.
 By virtue of that healing, we have changed our base brain state from one of trauma to a more subdued everyday one.
 That brain shift leaves soul space less satisfying, and we start to think the magick’s gone.